John E. Sweeney

 John Edward Sweeney (born August 9, 1955) is an American politician from the U.S. state of New York.
-A Republican, he represented New York's 20th congressional district in the United States House of Representatives from January 1999 to January 2007.
+He was a member of the U.S. House of Representatives, representing New York's 20th congressional district from 1999 to 2007.

+A Republican, he previously served as the Commission of the New York State Department of Labor under George Pataki from 1995 to 1997.
 He was dubbed "Congressman Kick-Ass" by President George W. Bush for his take-no-prisoners style.
 He was defeated for reelection in 2006 by Democrat Kirsten Gillibrand.

 Early life and education

 Sweeney was born in Troy, New York and graduated from Lansingburgh High School in 1973.
 He is of Irish and Armenian descent.
 He received an associate degree from Hudson Valley Community College in 1978 and a bachelor's degree in Political Science and Criminal Justice from the Sage College of Albany in 1981.
 In 1991, he received a J.D. from Western New England College School of Law.